lenosisnickerboa/csgosl/README.md

 ----------

-So far, after nearly 17000 downloads I have received four (yes really, four!) donations adding up to a total of 30$.
+So far, after 18200+ downloads I have received four (yes really, four!) donations adding up to a total of 30$.
 Not quitting my daytime job anytime soon...

 ----------